lnoss/no-google-search-translation/README.md

 **You should be able to uninstall the extension**, and maybe come back in a few months when the revert will be reverted!
 Who knows.
 It was a short adventure, but it was fun. 🫡

+Funny story: Google deleted the topics complaining about this feature, [see](https://support.google.com/websearch/thread/248354054).

 <hr>

 [![Badge Firefox]][Firefox] [![Badge Chrome]][Chrome] ![GitHub commits since latest release (by SemVer including pre-releases)](https://img.shields.io/github/commits-since/lnoss/no-google-search-translation/latest/master?style=for-the-badge)